PlethoraThemes/gulp-crash-sound/README.md

-gulp-crash-sound
+gulp-crash-wav-sound
 ========

-Play a WAV or MP3 when gulp crashes.
+Play a WAV file when gulp crashes.

 Errors in gulp tasks tend to crash it.
 You then spend a few minutes trying to figure out what's gone wrong only to find that gulp crashed and you didn't notice.